Chigg/Chigg.github.io/_posts/2018-06-01-Twitter-SNA.md

 return(ids)
 ```

 If we wanted to increase the scope of our project, we would only need to increase `if len(ids) >= 500:` in chunks of 500 that correspond to the number of followers we're interested in.
 As you can see, in this block I have the time.sleep() timer broken up into chunks of 5 minutes.
-You can similarly implement it like this in all of the other instances.
+You can similarly implement it like this in all of the other instances if that is what you prefer.
+If you're actively monitoring the terminal, doing such would be ideal.

 This is also an artificial means of adhering to the API rate limit, but it's technically less resource intensive since we don't have to query the API every time we want to make a different query.
 Although Twitter doesn't rate_limit the API rate_limit_remaining checks (confusing wording, I know) it's just another way of doing it that I wanted to illustrate.
 This is dangerous because if Twitter changes the rate limit, we don't automatically check with the service.
 I would only advise doing this if you're doing a smaller, quicker, study.